 Overview of Tungsten Fabric (TF)

-The Tungsten Fabric (TF), is an open-standard based, proactive overlay SDN solution.
+Tungsten Fabric (TF), is an overlay SDN solution.
 It works with existing physical network devices and help address the networking challenges for self-service, automated, and vertically integrated cloud architecture.
 It also improves scalability through a proactive overlay virtual network technique.

 The TF controller integrates with most popular cloud management systems such as OpenStack, vmware, and Kubernetes.
 TF’s focus is to provide networking connectivity and functionalities, and enforce user-defined network and security policies to the various workloads based on different platforms and orchestrators.